-It has become increasingly popular as we have a huge lake and plenty of other creeks, and waterways to satisfy your inner paddling ecosystems, biodiversity, and other geological qualities such as dune succession, and how the lake has and continues to have affected it over the years.
+It has become increasingly popular as we have a huge lake, plenty of other creeks, and waterways to satisfy your inner paddling

 The tour boats are operated by Harbor Country Adventures and some tours feature a ranger.

 Ranger led boat tours are scheduled from Memorial Day to Labor Day.